renovatebot/renovate/docs/usage/configuration-options.md

 ## rebaseLabel

 On supported platforms it is possible to add a label to a PR to manually request Renovate to recreate/rebase it.
-By default this label is `"rebase"` but you can configure it to anything you want by changing this `rebaseLabel` field.
+By default, this label is `"rebase"` but you can configure it to anything you want by changing this `rebaseLabel` field.

 ## rebaseWhen

 Possible values and meanings:

 - `auto`: Renovate will autodetect the best setting.
-It will use `behind-base-branch` if configured to automerge or repository has been set to require PRs to be up to date.
+It will use `behind-base-branch` if configured to automerge or repository has been set to require PRs to be up-to-date.
 Otherwise, `conflicted` will be used instead
 - `never`: Renovate will never rebase the branch or update it unless manually requested
 - `conflicted`: Renovate will rebase only if the branch is conflicted
 - `behind-base-branch`: Renovate will rebase whenever the branch falls 1 or more commit behind its base branch